How To Measure For Curtain Rods

 If you are using ready-made draperies, check to see what lengths are available, and decide on the rod height according to the appropriate panel length for your ceiling height.
 Most ready-made drapery panels are available in a variety of lengths, ranging from 84 inches, 96 inches, 108 inches and 120 inches.
 This offers flexibility without requiring custom drapery panels.

-CWF PRO TIPS: Things get complex when determining how high to install your drapery hardware.
+CWF PRO TIPS: Things get complex when determining how high to install curtain rods.

 A drapery rod becomes a focal point once it is installed, and if it is installed too low it will create an optical illusion of a lower ceiling thus bringing down the height of the room.
 The picture above sums that up pretty well.
 A drapery rod installed higher makes the windows and room look taller, grander.
 The eye is tricked, creating the visual illusion of height.

-You can continue reading onto how to measure for and select curtain rod brackets or browse our extensive curated selection of curtain rods to dress your windows like you've always wanted.
+You can continue reading onto how to measure for and select curtain rod sizes and brackets or browse our extensive curated selection of curtain rods to dress your windows like you've always wanted.